 Senator Richardson has three children, seven grandchildren and an ever-growing team of great-grandkids.
 He was married to his beloved wife Barbara for 57 years.
 He currently resides in the foothills of the Sierra Nevada, east of Sacramento, California.

-Tim Macy has been on the Board of Directors of Gun Owners of America since its inception over 35 years ago and currently serves as Chairman of the Board.
+Tim Macy has been on the Board of Directors of Gun Owners of America since its inception over 35 years ago and currently serves as President and Chairman of the Board.

 Mr. Macy helped GOA Founder and current Vice Chairman, Senator H.L.
 Richardson, form GOA by personally calling and getting commitments from all of the original members of the GOA Advisory Board in early 1975.
 Mr. Macy oversees all operations of Gun Owners of America and interviews Presidential, U.S. Senate, Congressional and Gubernatorial candidates for GOA’s affiliate, Gun Owners of America Political Victory Fund.
-He also oversees, along with GOA Executive Director Erich Pratt, the affairs of Gun Owners Foundation, the 501C-3 non-profit education and legal arm of GOA.
+He also oversees the affairs of Gun Owners Foundation, the 501C-3 non-profit education and legal arm of GOA.

 He is also Vice-Chairman of Gun Owners of California and oversees all operations of GOC, along with GOC Executive Director and Chief Lobbyist Sam Paredes.
 Macy has been a consultant to candidate’s campaigns and a fundraising consultant to organizations, candidates and committees, personally raising millions of dollars for these groups and individuals during his career.
 He is an avid hunter, fisherman and outdoorsman.